dynamic-labs/rain-dynamic-example/README.md

 ### For Developers

+- **Dynamic Integration**: Learn how to build with Dynamic's embedded wallet infrastructure
-- **Multi-chain Development**: Experience seamless cross-chain functionality
+- **Multi-chain Development**: Experience seamless cross-chain functionality powered by Dynamic
-- **Account Abstraction**: See gasless transactions in action
+- **Account Abstraction**: See gasless transactions in action with Dynamic's smart wallet features
-- **Embedded Wallets**: Understand how to integrate wallet-as-a-service
+- **Wallet-as-a-Service**: Understand how to integrate Dynamic's embedded wallet solutions

 ### For Businesses